confluentinc/kafka-rest/docs/api.rst

    :>json int key_schema_id: The ID for the schema used to produce keys, or null
                              if keys were not used :>json int value_schema_id: The ID for the schema used to produce values.
-   :>jsonarr object offests: List of partitions and offsets the messages were
+   :>jsonarr object offsets: List of partitions and offsets the messages were
                              published to
    :>jsonarr int offsets[i].partition: Partition the message was published to, or null if
                                        publishing the message failed